Burncluith, Queensland: Demographics

+Education

+There are no schools in Burncluith.
+The nearest government primary schools are Chinchilla State School in Chinchilla to the south-west and Burra Burri State School in Burra Burri to the north-east.
+The nearest government secondary school is Chinchilla State High School, also in Chinchilla.

 Amenities

 Burncluith Memorial Hall is at 1038 Burncluith Hall Road (26.6185°S 150.7134°E) to the east of the former school.
 It is operated by the Burncluith Memorial Hall Committee.
 The hall contains the Burncluith Soldiers Memorial Hall Honour Roll which honours those who served in World War II and the Korean War.